Speaking on a panel a Mumsnet’s blogfest? Makes a change for a shift down ‘ pit.

-We should approach writing publicly about our private lives the same way we should approach everything if we want achieve anything before we shuffle off this mortal coil: with bravery, without being reckless and with blessed relief that we bloody well can.
+We should approach writing publicly about our private lives the same way we should approach everything if we want to achieve anything before we shuffle off this mortal coil: with bravery, without being reckless and with blessed relief that we can.

 When, at the end of the panel, I was asked if I had any advice I mentioned the brave bit and the reckless bit and I also mentioned that you don’t have to disappear just because you’ve become a Mum.

 Admittedly, the ‘don’t disappear’ bit was delivered with a mere hint of melodrama.
 Given the circumstances, I hope you can forgive me that.

 If you can’t, don’t worry, Shappi can lighten the mood with a stirring rendition of ‘You Are Not Alone’ which is perhaps what had just happened here, on this photo that I might keep for myself or that I might plaster all over my blog.

 Or perhaps I’ll just send it as a thank you card to my Mum for her help prior to the big day.

 She’ll open that card and we’ll chat with the rest of my family about the wonderful people that I met with a mixture of bemusement and excitement.

 We’ll consider what snippets of information we will keep to ourselves, and what we will share with others.